Ommatidium: Description

 Ommatidia are typically hexagonal in cross-section and approximately ten times longer than wide.
 The diameter is largest at the surface, tapering toward the inner end.
-At the outer surface, there is a cornea, below which is a pseudocone that acts to further focus the light.
+At the outer surface, there is a cornea, below which is a pseudocone that further focuses the light.
 The cornea and pseudocone form the outer ten percent of the length of the ommatidium.

 The specific organ of ommatidia, or eye units, vary between different organisms.
-The butterfly compound eye consists of multiple ommatidia, each of which consist of nine photoreceptor cells (numbered from R1–R9), primary and secondary pigment cells.
+The butterfly compound eye consists of multiple ommatidia, each of which consist of nine photoreceptor cells (numbered from R1–R9), and primary and secondary pigment cells.
 Nymphalid butterflies have the simplest eye ommatidium structure, consisting of eight photoreceptor cells (R1–R8) and a tiny R9 cell organized into a different tier.
 These "R cells" tightly pack the ommatidium.
 The portion of the R cells at the central axis of the ommatidium collectively form a light guide, a transparent tube, called the rhabdom.

 Although composed of over 16,000 cells, the Drosophila compound eye is a simple repetitive pattern of 700 to 750 ommatidia, initiated in the larval eye imaginal disc.
-Each ommatidium consists of 14 neighboring cells: 8 photoreceptor neurons in the core, 4 non-neuronal cone cells and 2 primary pigment cells.
+Each ommatidium consists of 14 neighboring cells: eight photoreceptor neurons in the core, four non-neuronal cone cells and two primary pigment cells.
 A hexagonal lattice of pigment cells insulates the ommatidial core from neighboring ommatidia to optimize coverage of the visual field, which therefore affects the acuity of Drosophila vision.